Silver Oak University: Controversy

 In January 2022, Silver Oak University was the subject of protests against charging its students unlisted fees for ID cards.

-On September 7, 2022, Silver Oak University was raided by the Income Tax Department on suspicion of tax evasion and undocumented contributions to political parties.
-These investigations were conducted shortly before the school's graduation ceremony, expected to be held on the 24th of September.
+On 7 September 2022, Silver Oak University was raided by the Income Tax Department on suspicion of tax evasion and undocumented contributions to political parties.
+These investigations were conducted shortly before the school's graduation ceremony, expected to be held on 24 September.
 Students have been placed on leave and the campus evacuated as investigations continue on the university's campus.